top of page

 Trustees

-Pennie Brown Al Johnson Jody Bails
+Al Johnson Jody Bails Pennie Brown

 Home Chapter of

-Carol Kauffman, PGM, GC Benevolence
+Carol Kauffman, PGM, 2000

 Marion Johnson, GC Historian

-Jody Bails, District Secretary
+Jody Bails, District Vice President

-Rick Bails, Aide to the District Secretary
+Rick Bails, Aide to the District Vice President

 Officers